Tiwariji-07/wm-rn-storybook10/components/WmProgressBar/docs/overview.md

 # Overview

-The progress-bar component is a fundamental UI element designed to visually represent the completion status or progress of tasks, operations, or data values within mobile applications.
-It provides users with immediate visual feedback about ongoing processes such as file uploads, form completion, loading states, or any measurable progress toward a goal.
+The **Progress Bar** widget is a visual indicator used to show the completion status of tasks or processes in mobile applications.
+It displays progress as a horizontal bar that fills from left to right, representing a percentage of completion between minimum and maximum values.
+This component is essential for providing user feedback during loading operations, file uploads, form completion, or any process that takes time to complete.

-This versatile component supports both determinate progress tracking (with specific min/max values) and indeterminate loading states, making it suitable for a wide range of scenarios from simple loading indicators to complex data visualization needs.
-Built with accessibility as a core consideration, it ensures all users can understand progress information regardless of their interaction method.
+The Progress Bar supports different visual states through type variations and can display tooltips for additional context.
+It's particularly useful in mobile applications where users need clear visual feedback about ongoing operations.

 ## Features

-• **Flexible Progress Types** - Supports different visual styles and behaviors through configurable type settings
+- **Multiple Visual Types**: Support for default, success, info, warning, and error states
-• **Customizable Value Range** - Define minimum and maximum values to represent any data scale or progress range
+- **Configurable Value Range**: Customizable minimum and maximum values with current progress tracking
-• **Real-time Progress Updates** - Dynamic data value binding for live progress tracking
+- **Accessibility Support**: Built-in accessibility features with configurable labels and roles
-• **Accessibility Compliance** - Built-in support for accessibility labels and roles to ensure screen reader compatibility
+- **Interactive Tooltips**: Optional tooltip display with customizable positioning
-• **Interactive Tooltips** - Optional tooltip functionality with customizable positioning and content
+- **Touch Events**: Full touch interaction support including tap, double tap, and long tap
-• **Responsive Design** - Adapts seamlessly to different screen sizes and orientations
+- **Responsive Design**: Device-specific visibility controls for different screen sizes
-• **Unique Identification** - Component ID support for programmatic access and testing
+- **Skeleton Loading**: Optional skeleton state for loading scenarios
-• **Screen Reader Support** - Comprehensive accessibility features for inclusive user experiences
+- **Flexible Styling**: Comprehensive styling options with predefined CSS classes